FE8Dev/FE8RProject/FE8_arsenals.md

 1. Staff that deals Area of Effect damage to the enemy.
 Has a cooldown.
 2. Regular offensive staff.

+After reaching X rank, she unlocks a staff with a cooldown that does the following:
+Heals all HP of all allies and raises their Def/Res by 20.

 ## Light
 A tome that makes Mounted tome users and Light magic users receive less damage, increase Avoid and get extra attacks(1, later 2).

 On its last version it becomes effective against Monsters, inflicts Silence on enemies and makes them unable to act for 2 turns.
+This version uses Magic, Luck and Defense for damage and raises both Luck and Defense.

 ### Earliest access